How to spot a fake HMRC letter

 GoSimpleTax makes completing a Self Assessment an easy process.
 Recognised by HMRC, the cloud-based software ensures your records are up to date and ready for an accurate submission.
 GoSimpleTax also ensures your information is protected by a strict data sharing policy and 256-bit encryption.

-Get started with a 14-day free trial today.
+Get started with a free trial today.

 Trusted by over 10,000 subscribers